 This branch gives focus on sentences in general.
 The essential for this branch of Linguistics are diction, proper punctuation, capitalization, and analysis on the formation of the words (Morphology) itself to form a proper sentence.

 This branch specializes in the formation of words.
 This is essential for technical and vocal purposes to ensure communication is understood.

 This is the study of language use and it can prove beneficial when involved in talking to another person.
-Moreover, this branch of Linguistics is also advantageous for those who wish to venture into the BPO industry as it tacks on the ethics and customs observed in contemporary and technical conversations.
+Moreover, this branch of Linguistics is also advantageous for those who wish to venture into the BPO industry (and in Philippine call centers) as it tacks on the ethics and customs observed in contemporary and technical conversations.